andro2157/DiscordTokenProtector/README.md

 * DiscordTokenProtector doesn't seem to work well on Windows 7

+* Integrity check hashes are uploaded manually, therefore you might get an error message saying that it's unable to get the hashes.
+Please open a ticket if it says so!

 ## Compilation

 To compile, it's recommended to use [vcpkg](https://github.com/microsoft/vcpkg) for the libraries